etherealxx/batchlinks-webui/README.md

 https://civitai.com/api/download/models/5616
 ```

-Check [this page](https://github.com/etherealxx/batchlinks-downloader/blob/main/howtogetthedirectlinks.md) to learn more on how to get the links for each methods.
+Check [this page](https://github.com/etherealxx/batchlinks-downloader/blob/main/howtogetthedirectlinks.md) to learn more on how to get the links for each methods. -->

+## Additional Syntax
 ### Rename Downloaded Files
 Using `>` symbol, you can rename files.
 Take this for example<br/>
 <img src="images/rename.jpg" alt="Log" width="407"><br/>